Marcus Baebius Tamphilus: Roman-Syrian War

 See Roman–Syrian War for background on Baebius's military and diplomatic activities.

 In November 193 BC, Baebius was elected praetor for the following year.
 In the sortition to allot provinces Baebius drew Hispania Citerior and Atilius Serranus got Hispania Ulterior.
-Although the sequence of events and thus reconstructions of causation differ among scholars, the senate decided to override the lots, a constitutional procedure that during this period required a senatorial decree and a vote in the people's assembly.
+Although the sequence of events and thus reconstructions of causation differ among scholars, the Roman Senate decided to override the lots, a constitutional procedure that during this period required a senatorial decree and a vote in the people's assembly.
 The senate is sometimes thought to have reacted to news at Rome that Antiochus III of Syria had invaded Greece by crossing to Demetrias, but this report was likely not delivered until mid-year.
 At any rate, the senate awarded Atilius the dual provinciae of Macedonia and the Roman fleet, with orders to build 30 quinqueremes and to man them with sailors from the allies, and sent him in the spring of 192 to the Peloponnese.
 Baebius was given a provincia over the Bruttii, in modern-day Calabria, with command of two legions, 15,000 Italian allied infantry, and 500 Italian allied cavalry.
 The Bruttii had sided with Hannibal and the Carthaginians until their defeat by the Romans; during the previous year, three Roman colonies had been established in their confiscated territory, which was not yet regarded as secure.
 Later that year, Baebius and his troops were moved to Tarentum and Brundisium, where he prepared for a crossing to Epirus.
 During this same time, the consul L. Quinctius Flamininus levied troops in preparation for war the following year.
 From 192 to 190, praetors were regularly dispatched to southern Italy to guard the coastline against rumored attack and to ensure the continued loyalty of Roman allies.
 Baebius's assignment from the senate was "to guard the entire coast in the vicinity of Tarentum and Brundisium."

 As propraetor for the following year, Baebius was assigned to Macedonia and Greece.
 These territories had not been annexed under Roman rule at the time, and the assignment was a military command.
 The provinciae of Baebius and Atilius in the East overlap, but their missions differ.
 Atilius was charged with defending Roman allies with his fleet, ostensibly against Nabis of Sparta, who in any event had died before the praetor's arrival.
 Baebius's smaller force, shipped out in September or October, held the region around Apollonia.